 Matthews, along with Dowling, sits on the Georgetown University Energy Prize Committee which is offering a $5 million, granted to the community chosen by a panel of six Georgetown professors.
 The applicants must show, quantitatively, a reduction in electrical and gas usage over a two-year period, which begins next February.

 "PCCAPS is in a very unique position, because it is an extremely unique program," he said.
 "You guys could be part of the spearhead of that by moving forward with this, by starting with phase one of putting in some solar panels."

 installing the solar panels and tracking reductions in gas and electrical usage, the district could possibly win the $5 million prize, which Matthews said they could use to install energy conservation and renewable energy measures in houses for families in need.

 Dowling told the board the "Solar Ed" group at PCCAPS has put in a tremendous amount of work, getting up on the roofs of different schools in the district and conducting a full-scale analysis.
-However, it would cost the board $5 million to install the solar panels, a number that left board members and community members in attendance concerned.

 "So we are saying, in a perfect world, it will cost $5 million to install the solar panels across the entire district," said school board member Tania Knauer.

 Matthews acknowledged those concerns but added that taxpayers pay about $800,000 in electricity a year.
 With the solar panel system, he said that bill could be reduced by 40 percent, allowing that money to be used for other important programs or initiatives in the district.

 Dowling added that Park City High School alone had an electricity bill of about $246,000 in 2013.
 Based on the analysis the mentors and students in the "Solar Ed" group have done, he said, they could save approximately $100,000 in the first year.